-Suggested Sound Volume Set-up Procedure
+Suggested Sound Volume Set-up Procedure.

-Start by setting up the general loco volume level by adjusting CV182 until the volume level of the loco 'start and engine running' sounds are at the desired level.
+Start by setting up the general loco volume level by adjusting CV182 until the volume level of the loco 'start and engine running' sounds are at the desired

 The sounds on board the loco decoder have been preset in volume to give a "balanced" sound at whatever volume CV182 is set at.
-However, each individual sound component can now be adjusted in volume to suit.
+However, each individ ual sound component can now be adjusted in volume to suit.

-Using CV table 3, run through the list of 'spot' sounds making any adjustments to their volumes by editing the appropriate CV as necessary.
+Using CV table 3, run through the list of 'spot' sounds making any adjustments to their volumes by editing the appropriate CV as necessary

-Note: If you become confused while adjusting the sound volumes the following will assist:
+Note: If you become confused while adjusting the sound volumes thefollowing will assist:

 CV8.
-Apart from the usual 'general reset' function common to all Hornby decoders (CV8=8,) on the sound decoder CV8 has a secondary function i.e. writing the value '5' to CV8 will reset all sound volume levels to default levels.
+Apart from the usual 'general reset' function common to all Hornby decoders (CV8=8,) on the sound decoder CV8 has a secondary function i.e. writing the value '5' to CV8 will reset all sound volume levels to default, levels i.e. CV161 to CV 180 will be returned to default values i.e. 4.
+All other CVs will be left as programmed by the user.